tomsawyer0224/easyChat/README.md

 chainlit run app.py -w --port 8080
 ```

-5. Build a Docker image by running the command:
+5. Build a Docker image by running the command (on a terminal inside the 'easyChat' directory):
 ```
 python build_docker.py
 ```